sreyabiswas07/SimpleSentimentAnalysis/README.md

 # Simple Sentiment Analysis
-This is a simple Sentiment analysis python script file for the purpose of learning.
+This is a simple example code for Sentiment analysis using NLTK.

 ## Steps to run this script:

-- Save the file with sentiment.py
+- Clone the repository
+- Change directory to src
-- run the command python3 ./sentiment.py
+- Run the command python3 ./sentiment.py

 ## Output